oracle/oracle-database-operator/docs/observability/README.md

 > Note: When setting the name under `spec.wallets.additional[].name`, you must provide a unique name other than `creds`,  because this is the default volume name.

-To learn more about this requirement, you can consult the [official documentation of the exporter](https://github.com/oracle/oracle-db-appdev-monitoring?tab=readme-ov-file#configuring-connections-for-multiple-databases-using-oracle-database-wallets).
+To learn more about this requirement, you can consult the [official documentation for Oracle AI Database Metrics Exporter](https://github.com/oracle/oracle-db-appdev-monitoring?tab=readme-ov-file#configuring-connections-for-multiple-databases-using-oracle-database-wallets).

 ## Database Authentication with Vaults in the Cloud